cosmos/ibc/spec/ics-026-routing-module/README.md

 ### Port binding as module manager

-The IBC relayer module sits in-between the handler module ([ICS 25](../ics-025-handler-interface)) and individual modules on the host state machine.
+The IBC routing module sits in-between the handler module ([ICS 25](../ics-025-handler-interface)) and individual modules on the host state machine.

-The relayer module, acting as a module manager, differentiates between two kinds of ports:
+The routing module, acting as a module manager, differentiates between two kinds of ports:

 - "Existing name” ports: e.g. “bank”, with standardised prior meanings, which should not be first-come-first-serve
 - “Fresh name” ports: new identity (perhaps a smart contract) w/no prior relationships, new random number port, post-generation port name can be communicated over another channel

-A set of existing names are allocated, along with corresponding modules, when the relayer module is instantiated by the host state machine.
+A set of existing names are allocated, along with corresponding modules, when the routing module is instantiated by the host state machine.
-The relayer module then allows allocation of fresh ports at any time by modules, but they must use a specific standardised prefix.
+The routing module then allows allocation of fresh ports at any time by modules, but they must use a specific standardised prefix.

-The function `bindPort` can be called by a module in order to bind to a port, through the relayer module, and set up callbacks.
+The function `bindPort` can be called by a module in order to bind to a port, through the routing module, and set up callbacks.

 ```typescript
 function bindPort(